Privacy Notice regarding Visits to our Website pursuant to Articles 13, 14, and 21 of the EU General Data Protection Regulation (GDPR)

-In order to tailor our website to needs and for the optimisation of this website, solutions and technologies of econda GmbH, Zimmerstr.
-6, 76137 Karlsruhe, Germany, are used to collect and store pseudonymised data and usage profiles are created from this data using pseudonyms.
+To design our website tailored to needs and for the optimisation of this website, solutions and technologies of Econda GmbH, Zimmerstr.
+6, 76137 Karlsruhe, Germany, collect and store pseudonymised data and use this data to create usage profiles from pseudonyms created.

-For this purpose, cookies can be used, cf. Chapter 4, which enable the recognition of a browser.
+For this purpose, cookies can be used, cf. Chapter 5, which enable the recognition of a browser.
 However, user profiles are not compiled with data of the person behind the pseudonym without the express permission of the visitor.
 IP addresses in particular are made unrecognisable immediately after the user has accessed the website, making it impossible to assign user profiles to IP addresses.
-Visitors to this website can object here to the recording and storage of this data for the future at any time.
+Visitors to this website can object to the recording and storage of this data for the future at any time, here.

 The data is stored for a period of ten (10) years.